OspreyProject/Osprey/README.md

 ## Our Mission

-Our mission is simple: become the most **trusted**, **transparent**, and **effective** browser protection extension for home users and businesses by empowering **open-source intelligence** to combat malware, phishing, and scams across the globe with our partners.
+Our mission is simple: become the most **trusted**, **transparent**, and **effective** browser protection extension for home users and businesses by empowering open-source intelligence to combat malware, phishing, and scams across the globe.
 The best protection is **free protection**, and building a privacy-first, open-source tool that IT teams, security researchers, and end-users can trust to secure their browsing, wherever they go, is the best way to provide it.

 Osprey is committed to being non-profit, non-commercial, and open-source, **forever**, with no plans to monetize the project in any way.
 Unlike other free browser extensions, Osprey doesn't collect, profile, or [sell your browsing data](https://ftc.gov/news-events/news/press-releases/2024/02/ftc-order-will-ban-avast-selling-browsing-data-advertising-purposes-require-it-pay-165-million-over/?utm_source=osprey) behind your back.
-We're **fully GDPR-compliant** and committed to being as transparent as possible.
-Osprey runs **locally** on your device, offline or online, with **zero telemetry**, user-identifiable back-end analytics, or user accounts needed.
+We're committed to being as transparent as possible.
+Osprey runs locally on your device with **zero telemetry**, user-identifiable back-end analytics, or user accounts needed.
 Check out our [Privacy Policy here](https://osprey.ac/privacy) for more info.

 The more protection providers join the project, the better the Osprey threat intelligence platform becomes.
 If you're interested in improving global threat intelligence and want to join the project, feel free to get in contact with us